Nithya Venkat enjoys writing about scientists who have made their mark in science with their outstanding work.

 Shortly after his death, a pathologist removed Einstein's brain without the permission of his family and stored it in formaldehyde.
 Small sections of his brain were removed for analysis, and his eyes were given to his ophthalmologist.

-After a detailed study of Einstein's brain, it was found that the inferior parietal lobe (the portion of the brain that is responsible for mathematical reasoning) was wider than the usual size.
-It was also concluded that the unique structure of the Sylvian fissure in the Einstein's brain might have been responsible for his genius trait.
+A detailed study of Einstein's brain revealed that the inferior parietal lobe (the portion of the brain that is responsible for mathematical reasoning) was wider than the usual size, and a unique structure of the Sylvian fissure in Einstein's brain might have been responsible for his genius trait.

 © 2017 Nithya Venkat

 maxamed on August 11, 2018: